 Once the shutter is tripped on the Mamiya RB67, the big SLR mirror needs to get out of the way before the exposure can be made.
 The time it takes for the mirror to move adds a bit of lag between when the shutter is released, and when the exposure is made.
 I didn't feel that the delay would be much of a problem when I was dry firing the camera, but using it on the street was a different story.

 Even though the lag time is only a fraction of a second—it still feels like an eternity in comparison to the nearly instantaneous shutter response time which I’m used to from my Leica or Yashica Mat.
 If anything fast moving happens, I don’t expect to capture the moment how it looked when I tripped the shutter.
 Take for example this photo of a dog.
 It was looking at me when I hit the button.

 Con: Viewfinder Blackout

 The second downside about the mirror having to move out of the way is that the viewfinder goes black.
 This played a psychological game with me that I couldn’t seem to get my head around.
 Instinctively, I would associate the blacking out of the viewfinder with the exposure being made.
 What would then happen is I’d quickly start moving the camera prematurely thinking the exposure was already done, when in reality the shutter was finally just opening up.
 This led to a good percentage of images with very noticeable camera shake.

 I’ve since taken to my Yashica Mat 124G for heavy medium format street photography use.
-The negatives might be a little smaller and not as nice, but once I consume the 100 rolls of 220 sized Fuji 400H I bought for it, I’ll have an additional 400 photos to edit from.
+The negatives might be a little smaller and not as nice, but once I consume the 100 rolls of 220 sized Fuji 400H film that I bought for it, I'll have an additional 400 photos to edit from.
 And since I can easily take the 124G with me everywhere, I can reasonably expect to be able to consume all that film in the near future.
-I’ll probably still occasionally use the Mamiya RB67 on the street when I feel like doing something different.
+I'll probably still occasionally use the Mamiya RB67 on the street when I feel like doing something different.